Khathiar–Gir dry deciduous forests: Landscape

-The Khathiar-Gir dry deciduous forests include the Aravalli Range, the high point of which is Mount Abu with an elevation of 1721 m, and a small part of the Northwestern thorn scrub forests in the west.
+The Khathiar–Gir dry deciduous forests include the Aravalli Range, the high point of which is Mount Abu with an elevation of 1721 m, and a small part of the Northwestern thorn scrub forests in the west.

 In the west is the Kathiawar Peninsula and the strip of western Rajasthan between the Aravalli Range and Thar Desert.
 To the northwest, the Kathiawar-Gir dry deciduous forests transit to the Upper Gangetic Plains moist deciduous forests.
 To the southeast lies the Narmada Valley dry deciduous forests, of the Vindhya Range, and the Narmada River Valley.
 The ecoregion also borders the North Western Ghats moist deciduous forests in southeastern Gujarat.

 The ecoregion has a tropical monsoon climate, with most of its 550 to 700 mm average annual rainfall during the June–September southwest monsoon and little for the remaining months of the year, while temperatures often exceed 40 °C. Higher elevations of the Aravallis stay cooler, and the windward slopes (generally southeast-facing) receive higher rainfall.
 This results in a dry landscape of thorny scrub, bare trees and rocks.

 Flora

 The composition of the ecoregion's forests varies with moisture and soil.
 They have a three-storied structure, with the top story reaching 15 to 25 m.
 Arid areas are dominated by Anogeissus pendula growing in association with khair, especially on the quartzite ridges and gneiss hillocks of the Aravalli Range.
-Less arid areas are dominated by teak (Tectona grandis), bael (Aegle marmelos), Boswellia serrata, Desmodium oojeinense, Diospyros species, silk-cotton tree, Sterculia urens, Phyllanthus emblica, Dalbergia paniculata, and Terminalia elliptica.
-Mount Abu is covered in dry deciduous forest with conifers at the highest elevations.
-Thorn scrub forests, characterized by Euphorbia caducifolia, Maytenus emarginata, Acacia senegal, Commiphora mukul, Wrightia tinctoria, Flueggea leucopyrus, Grewia species, occur on rocky Aravalli hillsides and in degraded areas.
-The endemic species Dicliptera abuensis, Strobilanthes halbergii, and Veronica anagallis also grow in these areas.
+Less arid areas are dominated by teak (Tectona grandis), bael (Aegle marmelos), Boswellia serrata, Desmodium oojeinense, Diospyros species, silk-cotton tree, Sterculia urens, Phyllanthus emblica, Dalbergia lanceolaria subsp. paniculata, and Terminalia elliptica.
+Thorn scrub forests, characterized by Euphorbia caducifolia, Gymnosporia emarginata, Senegalia senegal, Commiphora mukul, Wrightia tinctoria, Flueggea leucopyrus, Grewia species, occur on rocky Aravalli hillsides and in degraded areas.
 Date palms (Phoenix sylvestris) and fig trees (Ficus racemosa) grow near rivers and streams of the hills.
+Strobilanthes halbergii is endemic to the ecoregion.

+Mount Abu is covered in dry deciduous thorn forest at lower elevations, with semi-evergreen forest along watercourses and in higher-elevation valleys.
+Common trees include Terminalia coronata var. parvifolia, Boswellia serrata, Mangifera indica, Phoenix sylvestris, Ficus bengalensis, other Ficus spp.
+Carissa spinarum, Caesalpinia spp., and Zizyphus spp.
+830 plant species from 112 families are native to Mount Abu, including the endemic species Dicliptera abuensis and 328 species of medicinal value.